Article at a Glance:

 - Reports of emails opened and links that are clicked

-- Real-time access to forecast reports & sales pipelines
+- Real-time access to forecast reports and sales pipelines

 - Sales quoting tools